Pikku-a/telegramXcharacterai/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FdevXprite%2Fjavascript-chatbot)

 I don't know what it does.
-'I haven't tried clicking on it, my courage was not enough.
+I haven't tried clicking on it, my courage was not enough.
 Legend says that people who have clicked on it have never returned.
 Did they succeed?
 Or fail?
 Or something worse...